fluxcd/image-reflector-controller/tests/integration/README.md

 - Docker CLI for registry login.
 - kubectl for applying certain install manifests.

+### Google Cloud Platform

+- GCP account with project and GKE, GCR and Artifact Registry services enabled in the project.
+- gcloud CLI, need to be logged in using `gcloud auth login`.
+- Docker CLI for registry login.
+- kubectl for applying certain install manifests.

+**NOTE:** Unlike ECR, AKS and Google Artifact Registry, Google Container Registry tests don't create a new registry.
+It pushes to an existing registry host in a project, for example `gcr.io`.
+Due to this, the test images pushed to GCR aren't cleaned up automatically at the end of the test and have to be deleted manually.

 ## Test setup

 Copy `.env.sample` to `.env`, put the respective provider configurations in the